 The defence budget cannot meet every welfare and recreational need that is identified among the armed forces community.
 The continuing generous support of charities sits alongside the provision of facilities from public funds, as is the practice in many walks of life in the UK.

 Forging stronger partnerships by building on existing arrangements and developing better relationships with the voluntary and community sector helps to meet these welfare and recreational needs.

 In MOD the lead responsibility for voluntary and community sector issues rests with the Deputy Chief of Defence Staff (Personnel and Training).
-Several areas within head office, including DCDS Pers and the Director of Media and Communications enjoy a good relationship with the Confederation of British Service and Ex-Service Organisations (COBSEO).
+Several areas within head office, including DCDS Pers and the Director of Media and Communications enjoy a good relationship with the Confederation of British Service and Ex-Service Organisations (“Website for the Confederation of British Service and Ex-Service Organisations”) (COBSEO).

 COBSEO is a membership organisation of 169 organisations, including 66 Regimental Associations.
 Their members range from larger charities such as The Royal British Legion and the British Limbless Ex Servicemen’s Association to smaller organisations such as the Burma Star Association.
 COBSEO provides a focus to communicate the concerns of its member organisations, and to consult with the MOD ensuring that the needs of the armed forces community are considered when MOD polices are developed.